gw2efficiency/item-value/README.md

 ### Untradable items

-Some items (like the "Permanent Merchant Express" or the "Miniature Gwynefyrdd") are accountbound and therefore don't have a tradingpost price.
+Some items (like the "Permanent Merchant Express" or the "Miniature Gwynefyrdd") are account-bound and therefore don't have a tradingpost price.
 Instead, they inherit the value of tradable containers they are included in or items that can be traded for them.

 ```js
 const value = require('gw2e-account-value')